Person having ordinary skill in the art: KSR v. Teleflex

 The Supreme Court reversed a decision by the Court of Appeals for the Federal Circuit based on how the lower court defined the capabilities of a PHOSITA.
 KSR v.
 Teleflex was decided by a unanimous Supreme Court on April 30, 2007.

 Importantly, Justice Anthony Kennedy's opinion stated, "A person of ordinary skill is also a person of ordinary creativity, not an automaton."
 Although the Court's opinion acknowledged other Federal Circuit cases that described a PHOSITA as having "common sense" and who could find motivation "implicitly in the prior art," Kennedy emphasized that his opinion was directed at correcting the "errors of law made by the Court of Appeals in this case" and does not necessarily overturn all other Federal Circuit precedent.

 Once the PHOSITA is properly defined, KSR v.
 Teleflex described how obviousness should be determined:

 Elsewhere

 Practically all patent legislations disallow the patentability of something obvious.
-Hence, it is no surprise that the laws of other countries have similar formulations.
+The laws of some countries have similar formulations.